Product Roundup

 That's heat discoloration (called rainbow tarnishing) or mineral deposits from hard water.
 Both are cosmetic, not damage.
 Bar Keepers Friend will restore the original shine.
 Avoid heating empty stainless on high for long periods to prevent the rainbow effect.

 Want to dig deeper?
-See our guides to All-Clad vs Calphalon: Stainless Cookware Compared, Best Nonstick Pans (2026), and Best Dutch Oven (2026).
+See our guides to Best Cookware Sets (2026), Best Nonstick Cookware Set (2026), and All-Clad vs Calphalon: Stainless Cookware Compared.